kalyanikhona/llm-model-behavior-research/research/interpretability-gap-llm-behavior.md

 ## Toward a New Framework: Behavioral Pattern Recognition

 ### Observable Patterns Despite Unpredictability
-Through systematic observation, certain behavioral constants emerge:
+Through systematic observation, certain behavioral constants emerge on the internet but need to be validated:

-**Cross-Model Constants:**
+**Cross-Model Hypothesis:**
-1. **Authority Cascades**: All models show preference cascades (Wikipedia → Major Publishers → Niche Experts)
+1. **Authority**: All models show preference cascades (Wikipedia → Major Publishers → Niche Experts)
-2. **Freshness Decay**: Information older than 6 months shows 40% lower citation rates
+2. **Freshness**: Information older than 6 months shows 40% lower citation rates
-3. **Structure Rewards**: FAQ schemas show 3x higher citation rates than unstructured content
+3. **Structure**: FAQ schemas show 3x higher citation rates than unstructured content

+Based on my experiments so far, I have doubts that authority, freshness and structure can be generalised across LLMs.
+For e.g. perplexity general query does not cite wikipedia as a source at all but upon running a **deep research** query will cite wikipedia immediately.
+My experiments also show that content as old as six years has been mentioned in general query as the LLM memory has crawled this information during the training vs deep research shows the latest content based factual information.

-**Model-Specific Quirks:**
+**Model-Specific Tests:**
 - ChatGPT: Shows "explanation preference" - favors content that teaches concepts
 - Claude: Exhibits "safety bias" - overweights trustworthiness in ambiguous queries
 - Perplexity: Demonstrates "source diversity" - actively avoids single-source responses